Hyundai Motor's record $10 billion bid for trophy property alarms investors

-SEOUL Hyundai Motor Group will pay a record $10 billion for the site of its new headquarters in Seoul's high-end Gangnam district, out-bidding Samsung Electronics Co Ltd (005930.KS) and sparking investor concerns that it is wasting cash on a trophy property.
+SEOUL Hyundai Motor Group will pay a record $10 billion (6.1 billion pounds) for the site of its new headquarters in Seoul's high-end Gangnam district, out-bidding Samsung Electronics Co Ltd and sparking investor concerns that it is wasting cash on a trophy property.

-The conglomerate smashed the previous record auction price for a single plot of land in South Korea with its 10.55 trillion won ($10.14 billion) bid, more than triple the appraisal value.
+The conglomerate smashed the previous record auction price for a single plot of land in South Korea with its 10.55 trillion won (6.4 billion pounds) bid, more than triple the appraisal value.

 Investors and analysts expressed alarm at the price that Hyundai was willing to pay for a site at a time when it could be pouring money into higher dividends or more factories.
 At the site, it plans to build an auto theme park and a hotel as well as new offices.